-Aiden had a particular style of learning that Kate felt was being neither acknowledged nor catered for, in a traditional school setting.
+Aiden had a particular style of learning that Kate felt was being neither acknowledged nor catered for at the school he was attending.

 Two more children, with a similar situation to Aiden’s, came to Kate’s attention.